 I always think that this is not reversible, a worst-case scenario would be, I just cut shorter to compensate for the mistake.

 Before testing this out, the old way I cut my hair was with clippers and scissors.
 I would wet my hair down and trim the sides and then the tricky part was getting an even cut on top.

-My first thoughts when using the flowbee was, cutting the top was a breeze.
+My first thought when using the flowbee was, cutting the top was a breeze.
 Everything was even and trimmed.
-I have thick hair, and one of my complaints I had before this was getting an even thinned out cut.
+I have thick hair, and one of the complaints I had before this was getting an even thinned out cut.

 The kit comes with different cutting length spacers to use, from 1/2 up to 6″.
 I choose to go with 2 inches on top, and then I used a 1-inch spacer on the side and then I used the 1/2 inch to get a layered cut.

-I’m a little more picky about my sideburns and back of my head hairline.
+I’m a little pickier about my sideburns and back of my head hairline.